-In addition to the three major TBEV subtypes TBEV-Eur, TBEV-Sib, and TBEV-Eur, TBEVnext encompasses provisional subtypes like TBEV-Bkl1, TBEV-Bkl-2, and TBEV-Him.
-The Obskaya lineage of TBEV-Sib, deemed an independent subtype in the recent literature, is considered part of the Siberian clade here, while the strain N5-17 is considered part of TBEV-Eur.
-Analysis of the geographic dispersion of these clades in TBEV-next immediately reveals that they are not specific for particular regions of the world.
-Lack of an unique association between TBEV subtypes (clades) and geographic occurrence is particularly evident in Irkutsk Oblast, where different strains of Siberian, Far-Eastern, Western, and Baikalean subtypes have been isolated.
-Likewise, the presence of Western strains in the Republic of Korea strains has been reported (Yun et al. 2011).
+In addition to the three major TBEV subtypes TBEV-Eur, TBEV-Sib, and TBEV-Eur, TBEVnext encompasses provisional subtypes like TBEV-BkI1, TBEV-BkI-2, and TBEV-Him.
+The Obskaya lineage of TBEV-Sib, deemed an independent subtype in the recent literature, is considered part of the Siberian clade here, while strain N5-17 is considered part of TBEV-Eur.
+Analysis of the geographic dispersion of these clades in TBEVnext immediately reveals that they are not specific for particular regions of the world.
+Lack of an unique association between TBEV subtypes (clades) and geographic occurrence is particularly evident in Irkutsk Oblast, where different strains of Siberian, Far Eastern, Western, and Baikalean subtypes have been isolated.
+Likewise, presence of Western strains in the Republic of Korea strains has been reported [67].

 TBEVnext features a timed phylogenetic tree that has been inferred from a maximum-likelihood phylogeny under the assumption of a constant evolutionary rate, effectively neglecting the possibility of divergent rates in different parts of the tree.
 Therefore, our timed tree should be seen as a proxy that is in agreement with proposed TBEV tree topologies and divergence patterns.
-Importantly, the order of TMRCAs of different clades is in overall agreement with published data that were based on computationally more demanding Bayesian approaches (Adelshin et al. 2019).
+Importantly, the order of TMRCAs of different clades is in overall agreement with published data that were based on computationally more demanding Bayesian approaches [21].

-Availability of global vector/host associations of many strains in TBEVnext yields a comprehensive view on ecological aspects of the global virus spread and makes unique properties of strains accessible.
+Availability of global vector/host associations of many strains in TBEVnext yields a comprehensive view on ecological aspects of the global virus spread, and makes unique properties of strains accessible.

-In summary, we provide here an updated picture of the different evolutionary aspects of TBEV.
+In summary, we provide here an updated picture of different evolutionary aspects of tickborne encephalitis virus.
 Our data expose patterns of pervasive conservation of individual RNA elements in TBEV 3'UTRs and provide an interactive view of TBEV molecular epidemiology that yields novel insight into the global virus spread.